-You can use either, although truthfully, tuna packed in oil is going to bring far more flavor to your dish.
+You can use either, although truthfully, oil packed tuna is going to bring far more flavor to your dish.
 You can even use the drained oil from the tuna in place of part of the extra-virgin olive oil.
 Bam!
 Instant flavor.